micsf/micsf.github.io/docs/index.md

 what you specialize in, the kinds of problems you work on, the tools and methods you use, and what you are currently looking for.
 Example below:]

-I am a geospatial data scientist with a background in remote sensing and machine learning.
+I am a remote sensing specialist with a focus on the documentation of human rights abuses.
-I work on extracting actionable insights from satellite imagery and large spatial datasets using Python, Google Earth Engine, and open-source GIS tools.
-I am passionate about applying GeoAI techniques to real-world challenges in land use mapping, climate monitoring, and urban planning.
-I am currently seeking opportunities in [YOUR TARGET ROLE] in [YOUR TARGET LOCATION].
+I work with earth observation data in collabopration with open source information and witness testimony to corroborate allegations of human rights abuses across the world.
+I am passionate about applying earth observation data and GIS techniques to understanding the truth of events in remote regions of the world where civilians might be forgotten or unheard.

 </div>